belisarenata/ChatBot-with-INEP-Educational-Open/readme.md

 ## Create a .env

-On the root file, create a .env file and add your on a var named OPEN_AI_KEY
+At the root folder, create a .env file and add your on a var named OPEN_AI_KEY

 ## DB